 There are two types of dialysis:

 In hemodialysis, blood is removed from the body and pumped by a machine outside the body into a dialyzer (artificial kidney).
 The dialyzer filters metabolic waste products from the blood and then returns the purified blood to the person.
-The total amount of fluid returned can be adjusted.
+The total amount of fluid returned can be adjusted, in particular the excess fluid that builds up during kidney failure can be removed.

 Hemodialysis requires repeated access to the bloodstream.
 Although doctors can achieve temporary access by inserting a large intravenous catheter in a big vein, usually an artificial connection between an artery and a vein (an arteriovenous fistula) is surgically created to make long-term access easier.
 In this procedure, typically the radial artery in the forearm is joined with the cephalic vein in the forearm.
 As a result, the cephalic vein subsequently enlarges and blood flow through the vein increases, making the vein suitable for repeated puncture with a needle.
 Fistulas are created by vascular surgeons.
 When a fistula cannot be created, an artery and a vein may be surgically connected to each other using a synthetic connector (graft).
 Grafts are often placed in the person's arm.
 In hemodialysis, a technician places needles into the person's fistula or graft to allow the blood to be removed for cleaning.